Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery? -
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery? how we could use other things (like old broken things) again for something new

 Helpful Report

-What are three words that describe the activities in this kit?
-Community links, engaging
+What are three words that describe the activities in this kit? engaging, ready-to-use, thought-provoking

 How effective was the resource in fostering critical thinking about food waste issues?